shuozhixu/CMS-EAM_2025/README.md

 #### HfTiZr with CSRO

-Note: the CSRO structure was annealed at 300 K.

 Use files `lmp_mp.in`, `data.HfTiZr_CSRO`, and `HfMoNbTaTiVWZr_Mubassira2025.eam.alloy` to calculate its melting point.

 Remember to modify `lmp_mp.in` accordingly.